 Water and Sewer Fund - This fund is used to account for the Town's water and sewer operations.
+A Water and Sewer Capital Projects Fund has been consolidated into the Water and Sewer Fund for financial reporting purposes.
+The budgetary comparison for the Water and Sewer Capital Projects Fund has been included in the supplemental information.

-C. Measurement Focus and Basis of Accounting
+Measurement Focus and Basis of Accounting